 Federal Perkins Loan: A low-interest (5%) loan to help the most needy students pay for their educational expenses.
 Students must attend a Perkins Loan entrance interview and complete loan forms, including references and a promissory note.
 As with any type of loan, a Perkins Loan must be repaid.
-Maximum is \$8,000 at GWC for the completion of your program.
+Maximum is \$4,000 per year and \$8,000 at GWC for the completion of your program.
 Funds are limited.
+The GWC recommended maximum aggregate limit for all loan indebtedness while studying in an AA or transfer program is \$12,750.

-FFELP (Stafford) Student Loan: A low interest (variable rate) loan made by the Federal Government.
-This loan is insured by the Federal Government and is processed electronically through the school.
+FFELP (Stafford) Student Loan: A low interest loan made by participating banks/ lenders.
 This is a loan and must be repaid.
 The loan is available in both subsidized and unsubsidized forms.
 Participation in FFELP (Stafford) entrance and exit interviews are required.
-The recommended maximum aggregate limit for all loans over all semesters at Golden West College is \$12,750.
+The GWC recommended maximum aggregate limit for all loan indebtedness while studying in an AA or transfer program is \$12,750.

-Board of Governors Fee Waiver (BOGFW): Available to California residents attending a California Community College.
-The BOGFW will waive your \$20-per-unit enrollment fees.
+Board of Governors Fee Waiver (BOGFW): Available only to California residents attending a California Community College.
+The BOGFW will waive the \$20-per-unit enrollment fees for all qualified applicants.
+The BOGFW does not waive any other college fees, which you must pay.